thinkshout/thinkshout/_case_studies/demos.md

   - section-title: "A website built on an organization’s “Essential Truths” is a website built to last."
     section-description: |
       Progressive organizations are always working in an extraordinary number of ways to advance the cause they care about, and Dēmos is no different.
-Regardless of what comes and goes in the media spotlight, or public narrative, a website that is founded upon an organization’s “essential truths” holds steady through it all.
+Regardless of what comes and goes in the media spotlight or public narrative, a website that is founded upon an organization’s “essential truths” holds steady through it all.
 You become better positioned to not just weather whatever comes, but harness the momentum and use it to your mission’s and brand’s advantage.
 With a [new cutting-edge website](https://www.demos.org/) founded upon the fundamental reasons why the organization exists, we can’t wait to see what Dēmos does next.

 cs-cta-text: Launch Site